o1-labs/rfcs/0011-chunking-o1js.md

 ### Technical Implementation

-The implementation should not require and API changes for the developer, all changes happen internally and hidden from the public facing API.
+The implementation should not require any API changes for the developer, all changes happen internally and are hidden from the public-facing API.
 A naive overview of the changes:

 1. Adjusting OCaml bindings to Pickles - [pickles_bindings.ml](https://github.com/o1-labs/o1js-bindings/blob/1db0524c5c7c93f0df9db3fb3bdfa0414bdaf90b/ocaml/lib/pickles_bindings.ml#L563)